raihanhd12/PS_Face-Recognition/README.md

 # Face Recognition API

-A FastAPI service for comparing face images and determining if they match using InsightFace's face recognition technology.
+A FastAPI service for comparing face images and determining if they match using FaceNet PyTorch face recognition technology.

 ## Features